A year into remote work, Upwork findings show the experiment is working

 - Ranks of remote workers will still dwindle.
 It was an experiment, and at its height it was estimated that nearly two-thirds of office workers went remote.
 Upwork estimates that over the next five years, that number will be closer to 20% to 25%.

-“Although COVID-19 was the catalyst for the change in the way we work, the benefits of remote work for businesses and professionals is why many will continue to operate this way even in a post-pandemic world,” Upwork’s chief economist Adam Ozimek wrote in the report.
+“Although COVID-19 was the catalyst for the change in the way we work, the benefits of remote work for businesses and professionals is why many will continue to operate this way even in a post-pandemic world,” Upwork’s Chief Economist Adam Ozimek wrote in the report.
 “Many constraints of the old ways of work have been removed and this has led businesses to rethink how they find, source, and work with professionals, regardless of their geographic location.”